gmdsi/GMDSI_notebooks/docs/intro/intro_freyberg_model.md

 ## The Modified-Freyberg Model

 Using a synthetic model allows us to know the "truth".
 It also allows us to design it to be fast-running.
 Both usefull characteristics for a tutorial model.
 For the current set of tutorials we will be using a variant of the Freyberg model.
-This is similar to the model described in the PEST++ documentation:
+It is also similar to the model described in the PEST++ documentation:
 > White, J.T., Hunt, R.J., Fienen, M.N., and Doherty, J.E., 2020, Approaches to Highly Parameterized > Inversion: PEST++ Version 5, a Software Suite for Parameter Estimation, Uncertainty Analysis, Management > Optimization and Sensitivity Analysis: U.S. Geological Survey Techniques and Methods 7C26, 52 p., https://> doi.org/10.3133/tm7C26.

 Some of the parameterisation and selected observation data are different.
 We also include additional particle tracking simulated using MODPATH7.